Pulsed Power for

 Nuclear Deterrence

-Pulsed power for extreme materiels research
+Pulsed power for extreme material research

 Flash Radiography